- Do I send payment?

 - How do I get reimbursed for the live scan/fingerprinting costs?

 The reimbursement form is part of our First Time Application packet.
-Only applicants who have not been fingerprinted for the Commission on Teacher Credentialing before are eligible for reimbursement.
-If you have been fingerprinted for a clear credential, teaching credential, or other CTC document, check your status using the instructions in #1 above to see if you have a completed status.
+Only applicants who have not been fingerprinted for the Commission on Teacher Credentialing before are eligible for the CDTC stipend live scan reimbursement.
+If you have been fingerprinted for a certificate of clearance, teaching credential, or other CTC document, check your status using the instructions in #1 above to see if you have a completed status.

 The live scan reimbursement is only available if you have never been fingerprinted for the CTC before, and must be submitted with a complete application in order to be eligible for reimbursement.